jhyun0919/Project_EE394V_SPR2020/README.md

 ### Experiments
 For following numerical experiments steps, we will use dataset from the [IEEE PES PGLib-OPF benchmark library](https://github.com/power-grid-lib/pglib-opf) [2].

-- Set up OPF Test-cases for the learning.
+- Set up OPF test-cases for the learning.
 - Check probability distribution of active sets of different OPF test-cases.
 - Observation of the change of accuracy according to the number of layers of fully connected layer (FCN).
 - Check accuracy of active set top-K classification for different test cases with change in training data set size.